Art Blakey: Career

-By seventh grade, Blakey was playing music full-time and had begun to take on adult responsibilities, playing the piano to earn money and learning to be a band leader.
+By the seventh grade, Blakey was playing music full-time and had begun to take on adult responsibilities, playing the piano to earn money and learning to be a bandleader.

 He switched from piano to drums at an uncertain date in the early 1930s.
 An oft-quoted account of the event states that Blakey was forced at gunpoint to move from piano to drums by a club owner, to allow Erroll Garner to take over on piano.
 The veracity of this story is called into question in the Gourse biography, as Blakey himself gives other accounts in addition to this one.
 The style Blakey assumed was "the aggressive swing style of Chick Webb, Sid Catlett and Ray Bauduc".

 From 1939 to 1944, Blakey played with fellow Pittsburgh native Mary Lou Williams and toured with the Fletcher Henderson Orchestra.
 While sources differ on the timing, most agree that he traveled to New York with Williams in 1942 before joining Henderson a year later.
 (Some accounts have him joining Henderson as early as 1939.)
 While playing in Henderson's band, Blakey was subjected to an unprovoked attack by a white Georgia police officer which necessitated a steel plate being inserted into his head.
 These injuries caused him to be declared unfit for service in World War II.
 He led his own band at the Tic Toc Club in Boston for a short time.

 From 1944 to 1947, Blakey worked with Billy Eckstine's big band.
-Through this band, Blakey became associated with the bebop movement, along with his fellow band members Miles Davis, Dexter Gordon, Fats Navarro, Dizzy Gillespie, Charlie Parker and Sarah Vaughan among others.
+Through this band, Blakey became associated with the bebop movement, along with his fellow band members Miles Davis, Dexter Gordon, Fats Navarro, Dizzy Gillespie, Charlie Parker, and Sarah Vaughan, among others.